lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_management/datamanagement.md

     steps.
-  * Naming Data: Keep short, but meaningful names; Keep standard file endings; File names don’t replace documentation and metadata; Use standards of your discipline; Make rules for your project, document and keep them (See the [README recommendations](todo) below)
+  * Naming Data: Keep short, but meaningful names; Keep standard file endings; File names don’t replace documentation and metadata; Use standards of your discipline; Make rules for your project, document and keep them (See the [README recommendations]**todo link** below)

 This is the example of an organisation (hierarchical) for the folder structure.
 Use it as a visual illustration of the above:

 **todo** Insert grapic *Organizing_Data-using_file_systems.png*

-Keep in mind [input-process-output pattern](todo) for the work with folder structure.
+Keep in mind [input-process-output pattern]**todo link** for the work with folder structure.

 ### README Recommendation

-In general, [README](todo) is just simple general information of software/project that exists in the same directory/repository of the project.
+In general, [README]**todo link** is just simple general information of software/project that exists in the same directory/repository of the project.
 README is used to explain the details project and the **structure** of the project/folder in a short way.
 We recommend using readme as for entire project as for every important folder in the project.

 Example of the structure for the README:
 Think first: What is calculated why?
 (Description); What is